Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 <br />
 ##### Tweak the project template<a name="TweakTemplate" />

-In the project is a file `Tweak-Project-Template.txt` where the steps are listed which are necessary to tweak the template.
+In the project root folder is the file `Tweak-Project-Template.txt` where the steps are listed which are necessary to tweak the template.

 <br />